-While several cultural and media imperialist theories have been propounded, this study is anchored on the basis of cultural imperialism thesis (Naeem, Khan & Khaliq, 2020).
-Cultural imperialism is most usefully viewed not as a tightly defined paradigm but as "a set of concepts, hypothesized linkages, and above all an optic that attempts to locate and clarify a wide range of problems" (Fejes, 1921).
+The experience of democracy and communication in Africa can be analysed in terms of three models: diffusion/modernisation (viewing the media as agents of modernity); dependency/dissociation (viewing new media technology as a continuation of 'Third World' dependence on the West); and participatory-communication (emphasising participation, cultural identity, empowerment and dialogue).
+While several cultural and media imperialist theories have been propounded, this study is anchored on the basis of cultural imperialism thesis (Kperogi, 2022).
+Cultural imperialism is most usefully viewed not as a tightly defined paradigm but as "a set of concepts, hypothesized linkages, and above all an optic that attempts to locate and clarify a wide range of problems" (Fejes, 2021).
 It refers to a global situation in which powerful culture industries and actors located almost exclusively in the West and, in particular, in the United States, dominate other local, national, and regional cultures and actors (Demont-Heinrich, 2019).
-The notion of cultural imperialism as an analytical and political lens through which to theorise global cultural production and consumption emerged in the late 1960s and early 1970s to become one of the "staple catch-phrases of the field of international communication", (Roach, 2017).
-Cultural imperialism is heavily rooted in imperialism theory which refers to the politics of states politics of states to expand their empire and thus their sphere of power and influence.
 It has been defined in a variety of ways in the past.
-In the early days, cultural imperialism, as a concept and focus of research was broad and ill-defined, "operating as evocative metaphor rather than precise construct, and has gradually lost much of its critical bite and historic validity (Sreberny-Mohammadi, 2017).

-Cultural imperialism thesis is not restricted to unequal cultural flows between developed and developing countries (Salih, 2020).
-It also focuses on inequalities in cultural flow among developed countries, for instance between the United States and France.
-Nonetheless, scholarly studies concerning the phenomenon cultural imperialism often focus on unequal flows among countries not typically conceived of as being in the so-called global periphery, for instance, on inequities in cultural flow from America into Nigeria (Sreberny-Mohammadi, 2017).
-Cultural imperialism does indeed have important repercussions on political as well social norms and values embedded in the Nigerian society.
+In the early days, cultural imperialism, as a concept and focus of research was broad and ill-defined, "operating as evocative metaphor rather than precise construct, and has gradually lost much of its critical bite and historic validity (Sreberny-Mohammadi, 2019).
+While new media technologies have a role in African democracy, their potential must be questioned in light of the continent's economic, political and cultural realities.
+Systems of political communication in most African countries remain centralised.
+However, while African governments try to monopolise public spaces of popular expression, new spaces of freedom and dissent have been formed.
+Nonetheless, scholarly studies concerning the phenomenon cultural imperialism often focus on unequal flows among countries not typically conceived of as being in the so-called global periphery, for instance, on inequities in cultural flow from America into Ghana (Sreberny-Mohammadi, 2017).
+Cultural imperialism does indeed have important repercussions on political as well social norms and values embedded in the Ghana society.
 However, the concern here is not whether the phenomenon in world media culture is desirable or has advantages or disadvantages.
-Rather, emphasis is on the historical development of the phenomenon, reasons for its prevalence as well as the obvious but regrettable fact that it will continue to be part of the Nigerian media arrangement for some time to come.
+Rather, emphasis is on the historical development of the phenomenon, reasons for its prevalence as well as the obvious but regrettable fact that it will continue to be part of the Ghanan media arrangement for some time to come.